aarora79/usaco_bedrock_agents/README.md

-# Amazon Bedrock agents for USACO
+# Amazon Bedrock models for USACO

 AI Agents for [`USACO`](https://github.com/princeton-nlp/USACO).
-We use Amazon Bedrock to create Agents for different models such as Amazon Nova, Anthropic Claude and Meta Llama3 family of models.
-These [`The Holistic Agent Leaderboard for Reproducible Agent Evaluation`](https://github.com/benediktstroebl/hal-harness) a.k.a.
+We can use Amazon Bedrock to create GenAI apps for different models such as Amazon Nova, Anthropic Claude and Meta Llama3 family of models.
+The [`The Holistic Agent Leaderboard for Reproducible Agent Evaluation`](https://github.com/benediktstroebl/hal-harness) a.k.a.
 HAL is used for evaluating the performance of these models on the USACO benchmark.

 See code in [`main.py`](main.py) and the prompt templates [`here`](prompt_templates) directory.